How to Check the Capacity of an Electric Vehicle High-Voltage Battery: Four Methods

 Computer Diagnostics of the Electric Vehicle High-Voltage Battery at the Service Station

-The simplest method, but it requires a visit to a service station.
+The easiest way to diagnose an electric vehicle is at a service station, but it requires a visit to a service center.
 There, specialists, using specialized diagnostic equipment, will check the remaining battery capacity, evaluating the State of Health (SOH) parameter.
 It's important to note that this method is not the most informative and complete, and the data can be manipulated.

 Checking the Capacity of Each Battery Cell on a Specialized Stand